dmarx/obsidian_vault/Far-From-Equilibrium Systems.md

 ### The Arrow of Time

-- **Time's Directionality:** The arrow of time refers to the one-way direction or asymmetry of time, which is intimately connected with the second law of thermodynamics and the increase of entropy.
+- **Time's Directionality:** The [[Arrow of Time]] refers to the one-way direction or asymmetry of time, which is intimately connected with the [[Second Law of Thermodynamics]] and the increase of entropy.
 Far-from-equilibrium systems provide a unique perspective on this concept, as they continuously evolve and create ordered structures despite the overall trend towards disorder.

 - **Implications for Understanding Evolution:** In biological evolution, the arrow of time manifests in the directional development of life, from simple to complex forms, driven by the non-equilibrium dynamics of living systems.
 This perspective can illuminate the temporal aspects of evolutionary processes and the emergence of life.